dcy/msgp_rec/README.md

 [msgpack-erlang](https://github.com/msgpack/msgpack-erlang) can not pack erlang's record.
 But our client and server should communicate according the protocol file.
-The best describe way must be record, so we should pack and unpack record.
+The best describe way must be record, so we should pack and unpack record. why do i use protobuff? because msgpack is more efficient. we can see below.

 How can i use msgp_rec?
 -----------------------